Get travel and medical insurance

 The Emergency Services (Police, Medical Emergency and Fire Service) number in Madagascar is 117.

 Because there is no Irish Embassy or Consulate in Madagascar, we’re limited in the help we can offer you in an emergency.
-However, if you need assistance, you can contact the Irish Embassy in Pretoria in South Africa.
+However, if you need assistance, you can contact the Irish Embassy in Maputo in Mozambique.
+Please note that if you require assistance in the case of emergency while the Embassy is closed, contact the Duty Officer at +258 82 3091430.

 If you phone outside of working hours, leave us a message giving: